 These devices' screen glare can interfere with your vision and may also cause symptoms like:

 Vision problems that develop from too much time in front of the screen are often temporary.
 In some cases, however, vision problems can persist for the long term.

-You and your families’ yearly eye examination allows Dr. Cooper and Dr. Tran to check your vision, asses your symptoms, catch problems early, and begin any necessary treatment as soon as possible to preserve your vision.
+You and your families’ yearly eye examination allows Dr. Cooper and Dr. Chung to check your vision, asses your symptoms, catch problems early, and begin any necessary treatment as soon as possible to preserve your vision.

 The doctors first discuss your daily activities to see if there are any issues related to digital eye strain.
 They then conduct a comprehensive eye exam to determine if any correction is needed to relieve symptoms.
 She may administer specific eye tests to assess how well your eyes work together and how well you can see up close and at a distance.

 Depending on your needs, the doctors can recommend the best course of treatment to protect your eyes and relieve your symptoms.

 Initially, Dr. Cooper and Chung may recommend wearing glasses for computer work to improve your visual acuity.
 They may also suggest specially designed lenses or anti-glare coatings to reduce eye strain when using the computer.